All Episodes

 The real work will be done behind the scenes by people that you'll never hear about, that won't have to go through extensive confirmation hearings or any of that.

-The uh Emmanuel talked with the governor in the days following the November 4th election and pressed early on for the appointment of Valerie Jarrett to the post, according to sources with knowledge of the conversations who talked to the Chicago Fun Times.
+Emmanuel talked with the governor in the days following the November 4th election and pressed early on for the appointment of Valerie Jarrett to the post, according to sources with knowledge of the conversations who talked to the Chicago Fun Times.

 There was no indication from sources that Emmanuel brokered a deal, though.

-A source with the Obama camp strongly denied Emmanuel spoke with the governor directly about the seat, saying Emmanuel only spoke with Blogo once recently to say he was taking the chief of staff post.
+A source with the Obama camp strongly denied Emmanuel spoke with the governor directly about the seat, saying Emmanuel only spoke with Blago once recently to say he was taking the chief of staff post.

-Now, here again, we have conflicting information all over the place about this, and I Newt Gingrich is the latest Republican, and there have been quite a few who have advised other Republicans to back off on this.
+And Newt Gingrich is the latest Republican, and there have been quite a few who have advised other Republicans to back off on this.

 Obama had nothing to do with this.

-Now, I think this is an example here of the Republicans continuing to make a mistake in thinking that if they appear in a way that they consider reasonable, that somehow it's going to result in people voting more for Republicans down the line than Democrats.
+Now, I think this is an example here of the Republicans continuing to make a mistake in thinking that if they appear in a way that they consider reasonable, that somehow it's going to result in people voting more for Republicans down the line than Democrats, which is disheartening because it means a continuation of the same flawed thinking that we carried into the election.

-I'm convinced that the majority of people in this country did not vote for the Republican candidate because the Republican candidate was not a right winger.
+I'm convinced that the majority of people in this country did not vote for the Republican candidate because the Republican candidate was not a right-winger.

 The Republican candidate was not a conservative.